 For the past five years, he did what he said he would do by turning the company around, help them make a better profit compared to the previous years, Help slowly build a bridge with Pro Wrestling NOAH, and since he has a great mind for the business, he was able to book some quality shows while creating stars in the process.
 During his time as the president, he created a golden goose in Kento Miyahara and made him the top star of the company which helped them out tremendously in the long run.

 Jun Akiyama Stepping Down As President of AJPW

 It was announced during the press conference that Tsuyoki Fukuda will be the one that will be the new president of the company.
-Fukuda has been apart of the company for a while as a CEO and will now be stepping up to take over in this role.
+Fukuda has been apart of the company for a while.
+His roles has been that as a CEO and will now be stepping up to take over in this role.

 However, not all is lost since Jun will also have a big role with the company as he did announce that he will be a general manager, which is the first time this has happened in the companies history.
 This will be so that he’ll still be a booker for the company and focus on the talent along with his own career.
 Tsuyoki will help out with the financial side of the business and with the two of them working together, they can only go up from here.